syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/GettingStarted.md

 This section explains you the steps required to configure the SfRadialMenu control in a real-time scenario and provides a walk-through on some of the customization features available to get started with the SfRadialMenu control.

-## Referencing Essential Studio Components in Your Solution
+## Referencing Essential Studio components in your solution

-After installing Essential Studio for Xamarin, you can find all the required assemblies in the installation folders,
+After installing Essential Studio for Xamarin, you can find all the required assemblies in the installation folders.

 {Syncfusion Installed location}\Essential Studio\14.XXXX.X.XX\lib

-Add the following assembly references to the Android project,
+Add the following assembly references to the Android project.

 ios-unified\Syncfusion.SfRadialMenu.iOS.dll

 ## Add SfRadialMenu

-* Adding namespace for the added assemblies.
+* Adding namespace to the added assemblies.

 {% tabs %}
 {% highlight c# %}